 Donald Roy Thompson was born in 1936, in Fowler, California.
-He received his B.A. degree from Sacramento State University in 1960.
-He received his M.A also from Sacramento State University in 1962.
+He received his B.A. and M.A. degrees from Sacramento State University in 1960 and 1962, respectively.
 His most notable art instructor was Wayne Thiebaud.
 Among his classmates were Fritz Scholder and Merrill Mahaffey, both successful artists in Santa Fe.

-During an impoverished time in his early art career he was unable to afford good quality paint so instead he used layers of hand dyed cheesecloth for a large installation at the Cabrillo College Gallery.
+During an impoverished time in his early art career he was unable to afford good quality paint, so instead he used layers of hand-dyed cheesecloth for a large installation at the Cabrillo College Gallery.
 It helped form the basis of the ideas of transparency that he later produced in his acrylic color field paintings of 1971-75.

 In 1972 Donald began again to use opaque colors on various sizes of canvas, focusing on the illusion of transparency.